imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

   print(i)

 ```
-Nested for loop , It should be indent between first and second for loop.
+Nested for loop, It should be indent between first and second for loop.
 For Example

 ```
 colors = ["Red","Orange","Yellow"]